 What Is an AC Thermostat?

-An AC thermostat is a control device that regulates your home's temperature by communicating with your air conditioning system.
+An AC thermostat is the control center for your home's cooling system.
+It monitors indoor temperatures and communicates with your air conditioning system.
 It senses the room's temperature and signals the AC unit to turn on when it gets too warm or turn off once the desired temperature is reached, ensuring both comfort and energy efficiency.

 What Are the Different Types of AC Thermostats?